bitrise-io/devcenter/_articles/reviews/ios-code-signing-troubleshooting-draft.md

 ![](/img/export_fail.png)

-If you use Xcode managed signing, the Step only accepts an Xcode managed provisioning profile.
+ {% include message_box.html type="info" title="Xcode managed signing" content="If you use Xcode managed signing, the Step only accepts an Xcode managed provisioning profile.

+Read more about it in [Apple's Technical Q&A](https://developer.apple.com/library/archive/qa/qa1814/_index.html)."%}

 ### The _iOS Auto Provision Step_ fails